ndiing/ui2/docs/top-app-bar.md

 leadingActions | Array | no description
 label | String | no description
 trailingActions | Array | no description
-buttons | Array | no description
-ui | String | no description
+open | Boolean | no description

 ## Methods
 Name | Arguments | Description
 --- | --- | ---
+show | no args | no description close | no args | no description

 ## Events
 Name | Details | Description
 --- | --- | ---
-onCardActionClick | event | no description
+onTopAppBarActionClick | event | no description
-onCardButtonClick | event | no description
+onTopAppBarButtonClick | event | no description